syntasso/kratix-docs/docs/main/05-reference/05-resources/04-status.md

 requester.
 Kratix will automatically inject the required fields for status into the `api`, you do not have to manually add these fields.

+Your `configure` pipeline can retrieve the existing status of a Resource by querying the resource as an input to the container, this helps to ensure that updating the status is idempotent within your [workflows](workflows).

-Status can also be used as a method of communicating information back to the `delete` pipeline, such as the name of any external resources imperatively created in the pipeline that need to be deleted as part of the delete pipeline
+Status can also be used as a method of communicating information back to the `delete` pipeline, such as the name of any external resources imperatively created in the pipeline that need to be deleted as part of the delete pipeline.

 ## Conditions